 Another important benefit is increased employee retention.
 For staff, the benefits of studying for a degree apprenticeship are numerous:

 The retention rate of those employees taking degree apprenticeships is much higher than other early career pathways including graduate recruitment, with some large employers quoting this as high as 85% measured over the same period.

 Moreover, given the nature of the applied learning model at the workplace, those graduating in their specialist field (whether they are new or existing employees) will have been trained in both the technical knowledge and softer occupational behaviours needed to meet the unique needs of your business.

 The equivalent of one day a week is spent on studies and project work – so that flexibility and minimal travel time are key factors.
 Most universities, including Arden, will have dedicated points of contact and apprenticeship web pages, and I would encourage any business keen to set up an apprenticeship scheme to engage with these points of contact, as they will listen to your needs and help support you with choosing a model that works for your business.

 When engaging with a university as a potential partner it is also worth discussing if there are any areas of the operations they could facilitate for you that would keep costs down and add value for you as the customer.

-The theme for this year’s National Apprenticeship Week is ‘Apprenticeships Work’ – for individuals, employers, the community and for the wider economy.
+The theme for this year’s National Apprenticeship Week is ‘Blazing a Trail’ – for individuals, employers, the community and for the wider economy.

 Thank you for downloading our prospectus.
 The file should begin downloading shortly, but if your download has not yet begun, click here to begin downloading now.